ezsystems/ezpersonalization-documentation/docs/ecommerce_plugins/magento2.md

 ![Landing and Category page](img/magento_landing_page.png "Landing and Category page")

 - Category **Related** is created with products that customers usually buy together with the current product (e.g. butter and bread).
-- **Upselling** recommendations (on the product details block) show products that customers buy instead of the current product (for example printer *Canon* instead of *HP*).
+- **Upselling** recommendations (on the product details block) show products that customers buy instead of the current product (for example printer *X* instead of *Z*).

 ![Detail Page](img/magento_detail_page.png "Detail Page")

-- **Cross selling** products are similar to the related products, but they are calculated based on the customer's shopping cart.
+- **Cross sell** products are similar to the related products, but they are calculated based on the customer's shopping cart.

 ![Shopping Cart](img/magento_shopping_cart.png "Shopping Cart")